cypress-io/cypress/cypress/v1.0/documentation/1-Commands/23-focus.md

 Ensure the element you are trying to call `cy.focus()` on is a [focusable element](https://www.w3.org/TR/html5/editing.html#focusable).
 Most commonly, you'll want to ensure that the element is not disabled although there are [other factors](https://www.w3.org/TR/html5/editing.html#focusable).

-## cy.focus() can only be called on a single element.

-Ensure that there is only one element as the current subject when using cy.focus()

 ## cy.focus() timed out because your browser did not receive any focus events.
 This is a known bug in Chrome when it is not the currently focused window.